 George (Chip) William Haynes III, 615-406-5933 Licensed Funeral Director (25 Years) - Licensed Embalmer (23Years) - Licensed Insurance

 Chip is a fourth generation funeral director, lifelong resident of Rutherford County, graduate of Riverdale High School, Middle Tennessee State University, and John A. Gupton College of Mortuary Science.
 He joined Jennings and Ayers full time in 1990.
 Chip is a past president of the Murfreesboro Kiwanis Club.
 Chip and his wife, Cindy, have two daughters; Claire and Carlie.
 Chip and his family are members at the First United Methodist Church.

 Donny is a graduate of Riverdale High School, Middle Tennessee State University, and John A. Gupton College of Mortuary Science.
 Donny joined Jennings & Ayers in 2003 and is married to Betsey Burns Ayers.
-Donny and Betsey are attending World Outreach Church.
+Donny and Betsey have one son, Levi Ayers.
+They are attending World Outreach Church.

 Edwina is a graduate of Riverdale High School and John A. Gupton College of Mortuary Science.
 She joined Jennings & Ayers in 2007.
 Edwina enjoys trail riding horses with friends.

 Dr. Lenny Farmer, Certified Pre-need Consultant - Licensed Insurance Agent - Monument Consultant